barryclark/jekyll-now/temp.md

 ↪ macOS `/Library/Java/JavaVirtualMachines/jdk-14.jdk/Contents/Home/lib/server/libjvm.dylib`

-also make sure that `BUILD_SHARED_LIBS` is set to `ON`.

 ---

 💡 Building OpenCV takes time, anywhere between 5 minutes and +60 minutes depending on your configuration, the selected OpenCV modules, …; so it's a good idea to first do a minimal build to check that eveything is OK.

-Disabling the entries below will reduce the build time from ~50 minutes to ~9 minutes (YMMV!).
+Disabling the entries below will reduce the build time from ~50 minutes to ~6 minutes (YMMV!).
 Once your build process is OK, you can selectevely re-enable the features you plan to use.
 And realistically, you will need additional modules to unleash the power of OpenCV.

  * BUILD_IPP_IW